ruadh/CSCI-E-33a_Final_Project/README.md

 ### Passing the request
 A lot of my functions take request as a parameter when it isn't required for the functionality, because it supports @login_required.  ex:  get_cart could doesn't need the request (we could require that the user argument instead of providing a default), but unauthenticated users should not be able to get order data.

+### Swap buttons
+Future enhancement:  swapProfileButtons:  detect the direction of the swap depending on which buttons are present on page.
+Slightly more robust to remove and

 ### Error messaging
 TO DO:  JS alerts for immediate feedback, in-template messages for persistent